+Program Reviewed Review Date

+Reviewer Name(optional)

+Recommendation

-Program Reviewed Review Date Reviewer Name(optional) Recommendation Section 1 - Overview of the Program Does the overview succinctly describe the prog gram and its degree and/or certificate offerings? ☐ Yes □ No Is the program and its objectives aligned with the college mission and strategic initiatives? ☐ Yes Does the program overview sufficiently address ss the status of recommendations from previous reviews? ☐ Yes Comments/Questions:
+Section 1 - Overview of the Program

+rogram and its degree and/or certificate offerings? ☐ Yes □ No

+Is the program and its objectives aligned with th the college mission and strategic initiatives? ☐ Yes □ No

+Does the program overview sufficiently add ress the status of recommendations from previous reviews? ☐ Yes □ No

+Comments/Questions: